 Scientific Name: Hippocampus ramulosus

 Whilst at art college we were taken to a local aquarium and given the choice of studying and portraying one of the exhibits.
 Whilst there I discovered a tank containing a lone seahorse.
-An accidental by-catch by local fishermen, it had been caught off the Dorset coast.
+An accidental by-catch by local fishermen; it had been caught off the Dorset coast.

 I feel quite strongly that it is wrong to keep any creature in isolation and captivity, and for this reason wished he could be returned to his natural environment.

-For my Seahorse painting I spent a number of hours observing and sketching the seahorse for my underwater scene.
+For my Seahorse painting, I spent a number of hours observing and sketching the seahorse for my underwater scene.

-The final artwork was painted in gouache.
+The original artwork was painted in gouache and is framed.

 The name seahorse is derived from the Greek: Hippos (horse) and campus (sea monster).
-Seahorses occur mainly in the Indo Pacific and W. Atlantic regions, primarily in mangroves, coral and seagrass habitats; they are also found only occasionally off the southern and western shores of Great Britain.
+Seahorses occur mainly in the Indo-Pacific and W. Atlantic regions, primarily in mangroves, coral, and seagrass habitats; they are also found only occasionally off the southern and western shores of Great Britain.
 Their diet consists of fry and small crustaceans, such as brine shrimp which are sucked in through a bony tube-like snout.